-April 1 at 11:59 pm ET.
-Grant period begins the following January.
+March 1 at 11:59 pm ET.
+Grant period begins no earlier than January.

 Applications must be submitted in English on the Fluxx grant portal.

 The online submission form will become available 8-12 weeks before the application deadlines.
 Start completing the application as early as possible.
 The application is extensive, and the portal will close at the deadline.

 For technical issues with Fluxx, contact firstname.lastname@example.org.

 Projects must be about the persecution of Jews by the Nazis and/or their collaborators, or its consequences.

 The Claims Conference does not accept applications from individuals, only from registered non-profit organizations and research institutions (exceptions for film, new media and social media applications).